 We call on Provost Vermeulen to change course and to adopt a new strategy that rebuilds trust and allows us to collectively shape a more promising future for Stockton.
-We call for a genuine shift in practices including a disaggregation of the three major components of her restructuring plan:
+We call for a genuine shift in practices including a disaggregation of the three major components of her restructuring plan with significant time to consider all data:

-- 1. The revision of the current leadership structure based on the locally negotiated expiring MOA on Coordinators - 2.
+- 1. The revision of the current leadership structure (based on the locally negotiated expiring MOA on Coordinators) - 2.
 The merger of academic schools and programs - 3.
 The reorganization of academic support structures